agboom/sbt-steps/README.md

 > [!IMPORTANT]
 > Task steps do not run for project aggregates configured by `aggregate()`.
 Instead, they
 > are run for the subproject they are configured on.
-However, it's possible to run a task
-> only for a specific subproject with [project filters](#set-project-filters-on-a-step).
-> Sharing steps is done like any sbt setting, read the next section for more information.
+To share steps between subprojects,
+> see the next section.

 > [!TIP]
 > Because the `steps` setting is a list, they can also be appended (`ci/steps += Compile /